 Give unemployment benefits to job seekers and working people, including immigrants, who have been excluded.
 We also recognize that UI has been designed to exclude BIPOC and we aim to challenge racism in the UI system.

-3. Provide direct cash payments to all affected workers in the US.
+3. Provide direct cash payments targeted to all affected workers in the US.
 76 million people are out of work and only 21 million of those are receiving unemployment.
 Underemployment is also rampant.
 We must support these workers.

 4. Extend and expand health care relief including: